 It thrives in the digital space

-Digital promotions in Music PR has changed the game for artists, bands and other musical ensembles.
+Digital promotions in Music PR have changed the game for artists, bands, and other musical ensembles.
 Music PR is now a 24/7, 365 days a year monster that must be fed with fresh and new information at all times.
 Blogging, Twitter, Facebook are all great elements in a strategic promotional music campaign.
 YouTube can be the biggest booster of all as long as the artist's message is clearly defined and the videos are top quality.

 It establishes the music publicist's role

 In Music PR, the client pays the publicist for their time and involvement in devising a winning campaign strategy.
 The publicist represents the client to the media and works extensively to place the client in the right media and social media settings.
 On the other hand, a publicist is not an artist's manager.
 The publicist is not responsible for cutting deals or managing the artist in any way.
-Sometimes, publicists don't see positive results of a campaign until after the campaign is over.
+Sometimes, publicists don't see the positive results of a campaign until after the campaign is over.
 But there should be some payback for all the effort either immediately or in the future.